reframejs/reframe/docs/usage-manual.template.md

 For further information about the custom browser entry point `pages/*.entry.js` we refer to our Customization Manual.

-You can as well add arbitrary script tags to the page's HTML.
+You can as well add arbitrary script tags to the page's HTML (async scripts, external scripts, etc.).
-We refer to the "Related External Docs" for further information.
+We refer to documentation of `@brillout/html-head` for further information, see the "Related External Docs" Section at the bottom of this page.

 #### CSS